 bio and credits

-SHORT BIO: Peter Hanson is the director of films including the screenwriting documentary "Tales from the Script," and the author of the books “Dalton Trumbo, Hollywood Rebel” (a finalist for the Theatre Library Association Award), “The Cinema of Generation X,” and “Tales from the Script: 50 Hollywood Screenwriters Share Their Stories.”
-Additionally, Hanson is a film professor at Pepperdine University and UCLA Extension, a contributing editor at "Written By" magazine, and a script consultant.
+SHORT BIO: Peter Hanson is the director of films including the documentary "Tales from the Script," the author of three books about cinema, and the screenwriter of upcoming projects including "Two Fathers."
+He is also a film instructor at Pepperdine University and UCLA Extension, a contributing editor at "Written By" magazine, and a script consultant.
 A Michigan native, Hanson did his undergraduate film studies at NYU and earned his MFA in screenwriting at UCLA.

-Hanson's professional filmmaking debut was a 2002 documentary short about the interaction between high school students in Columbia County, New York, and their filmmaking advisor Courtney Hunt (the Oscar-nominated writer-director of "Frozen River").
+Hanson's professional filmmaking debut was a 2002 documentary short about the interaction between high-school students in Columbia County, New York, and their filmmaking advisor Courtney Hunt (Oscar nominee for "Frozen River").
 Hanson’s featurette was shown at the 2002 FilmColumbia festival.
 That same year, Hanson made the feature-length documentary "Every Pixel Tells a Story."
 To launch the film and to amplify its theme of digital filmmaking unifying the community of independent filmmakers in and around Albany, New York, Hanson organized the well-attended Capital Region Digital Film Expo.
 The feature version of “Every Pixel Tells a Story” screened at regional festivals, and an hour-long version appeared on PBS affiliate WMHT.

 In addition to teaching screenwriting at Pepperdine University and film studies at UCLA Extension, Hanson is a freelance screenwriting consultant.
 For information on his services, click here.